F5Networks/f5-ci-docs/docs/marathon/index.rst

 You can use the |mctlr-long| to deploy BIG-IP iApps using a special set of customizable iApps Application Labels.
 The iApp you want to deploy must already exist on the BIG-IP device (can be in the ``/Common`` partition).

 A few of the key iApp Application Labels depend on the iApp you want to deploy, as well as your environment and needs.
-See :ref:`Required iApp Application Labels <marathon-required-iapp-labels>` and the `marathon-bigip-ctlr product documentation </products/connectors/marathon-bigip-ctlr/latest/>`_ for more information.
+See :ref:`Required iApp Application Labels <marathon-required-iapp-labels>` and the `marathon-bigip-ctlr reference documentation`_ for more information.

 Apache Mesos DNS and ASP Discovery